Back to top

 Bob Eckl Senior Vice President, Indiana

-With 28 years of industry experience, Bob oversees national retail accounts and provides supervision to more than $500 million in Pepper projects.
-Bob started with Pepper’s Chicago office in 1996 and joined Indiana in 2005.
+With seven years of prior industry experience, Bob joined the Pepper team in 1996.
+Currently, he oversees national retail accounts and provides supervision to more than $500 million in Pepper projects.
+Bob started with Pepper’s Chicago office and joined the Indiana team in 2005.
 As senior vice president, he co-leads Pepper Indiana’s operations, which includes staffing and pricing strategies, as well as the preconstruction, quality and virtual construction departments.
 Bob holds a Bachelor of Science in Construction Administration from the University of Wisconsin.
 He is an ACE Mentor board member and mentor committee chairman, and he serves on the General Contractor Council of the Indiana Subcontractors Association.
 Bob is also a member of the International Council of Shopping Centers, where he earned the Certified Development, Design & Construction Professionals (CDP) credential.